mattallen-it/mrtg-az900-the-bridge/labs/lab-04-azure-architecture-and-resource-hierarchy/README.md

 - Understanding of Azure hierarchy and governance scopes
 - Practical validation of the MRTG subscription
 - Practical validation of the Lab 01 resource group
-- Practical validation of the Tenant Root Group view
+- Practical validation of the Tenant Root Group hierarchy
-- No billable Azure resources deployed
+- No deployed billable resources
 - Final evaluated spend of `$0.00`

 ---